 We will enjoy a two-hour boat trip to get close looks at the nesting bird colony.
 During this trip, we will come up close to Humpback Whales.
 From St. Vincent’s beach, we will watch the Humpbacks ‘play’, gannets crash into the ocean, and shearwaters soar over the surf.
 As we drive the road to Cape Race, we’ll scan for Willow Ptarmigan, Short-eared Owls, Rough-legged Hawks, Moose and Caribou.
 Have your camera close at hand - there is always a chance to see icebergs offshore, Snowshoe Hares or Ruffed Grouse on the roadsides, and amazing scenery as we drive around the Avalon Peninsula.

-Tufted Duck, Willow Ptarmigan, Northern Fulmar, Great Shearwater, Sooty Shearwater, Manx Shearwater, Northern Gannet, Great Cormorant, Northern Goshawk, Black-legged Kittiwake, Arctic Tern, Common Murre, Thick-billed Murre, Razorbill, Black Guillemot, Atlantic Puffin, Yellow-bellied Flycatcher, Olive-sided Flycatcher, Gray Jay, Boreal Chickadee, Gray-cheeked Thrush, Mourning Warbler, Fox Sparrow, Lincoln's Sparrow, Pine Grosbeak, Purple Finch, Red Crossbill, White-winged Crossbill, Evening Grosbeak (rare)
+Tufted Duck, Willow Ptarmigan, Northern Fulmar, Great Shearwater, Sooty Shearwater, Manx Shearwater, Northern Gannet, Great Cormorant, Northern Goshawk, Black-legged Kittiwake, Arctic Tern, Common Murre, Thick-billed Murre, Razorbill, Black Guillemot, Atlantic Puffin, Yellow-bellied Flycatcher, Olive-sided Flycatcher, Canada Jay, Boreal Chickadee, Gray-cheeked Thrush, Mourning Warbler, Fox Sparrow, Lincoln's Sparrow, Pine Grosbeak, Purple Finch, Red Crossbill, White-winged Crossbill, Evening Grosbeak (rare)